This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 12 slider rolls I prefer sweet Hawaiian
+- 12 Slider rolls I prefer sweet Hawaiian

-- 3/4 lb corned beef pastrami, or turkey
+- 3/4 pound Thinly sliced corned beef

 - 8 slices Swiss cheese

-- 1 cup sauerkraut drained well
+- 1 cup Sauerkraut drained well

 - 1/2 cup Thousand Island dressing